-One Sabbath day during the Savior’s ministry, He came across the path of a man born blind.
+One Sabbath day during the Savior’s ministry, Jesus a blind man came across the path, the man was born blind.
 The disciples asked Christ if the blindness was a curse for the man’s sins or the sins of his parents.

 Jesus responded, “This man didn’t sin, nor did his parents, but that the works of God might be revealed in him.”
 It was a chance to show God’s power.